voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--director--messages"></a>`bareos::director::messages`

-Defines where error and information messages are to be sent or logged.
-You may define multiple different message resources and hence direct particular classes of messages to different users or locations (files, ...).
+The Messages resource defines how messages are to be handled and destinations to which they should be sent.
+You may define multiple different message resources to direct particular message classes to different users, locations, or files.

 #### Parameters